 - 1/3 cup dill or parsley finely chopped

 - Preheat large dutch oven or large pot on medium heat, swirl a bit of oil to coat and add onion.
 Cook for 3 minutes, stirring occasionally.
 Add smoked paprika, oregano, garlic powder, salt, pepper and bay leaves; cook for 1 more minute, stirring frequently.

-- Add potato, carrot, celery, pepper, stock and diced tomatoes; stir and cover.
-Bring to a boil, reduce heat to low and simmer for 25 minutes or until potato is fork tender.
+- Add potato, carrot, celery, pepper, stock and diced tomatoes; stir.
+Bring to a boil, cover and reduce heat to low and simmer for 25 minutes or until potato is fork tender.

 Slow Cooker Vegetable Soup